biacaporusso/biacaporusso/README.md

 ## Welcome 👋
-- 👩‍🎓 computer science student at UEL (State University of Londrina)
+- 👩‍🎓 computer science student at State University of Londrina (UEL)

 - 🖥 working as an intern at [Anexs Tecnologia](https://anexs.com.br/)